soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

     | IP Address    | IPAddress    | text      | The IP address of the rod pump    |
     | Pump Location | Location     | location  | The geo. location of the rod pump |

 11. Operators and field workers will want to be able to turn on and off the pumps remotely.
-In order to do this we will define commands.
+In order to do this, we will define commands.
 Select the _Commands_ tab, and press the _New_ button to add a new command.

     ![Add Command](media/device-template-add-command.png)